Last Updated: July 6, 2026

 Balancing Workload: Have you ever faced challenges with workload and resource capacity?
 How did you address these challenges to balance the workload and ensure that resources were utilized efficiently?

-Complete Acquire Project Team Exercises (3 hours, 10 minutes)
+Complete the Acquire Project Team Exercises (3 hours, 10 minutes)

 This exercise series focuses on Acquiring the Project Team.
 In this series, you will:

-• Replace generic or skill resources with the people doing the work.
+• Replace generic or skill-based resources with the people who will perform the work.

 Definitions